-environment: The more varied the greening, blossoming and ripening of the meadows and fields, the more creatures large and small in the mountains and forests, rivers and lakes that crawl and run or swim, the more beautiful we think the state is.
+What we value about our quality of life in Bavaria also applies to the natural environment: The more varied the greening, blossoming and ripening of the meadows and fields, the more creatures large and small in the mountains and forests, rivers and lakes that crawl and run or swim, the more beautiful we think the state is.
 Whenever we can, we drive out "into the green" for recuperation.
-Preserving the habitats of human beings, of flora and fauna throughout the world in its diversity, is the joint goal that has been set
+Preserving the habitats of human beings, of flora and fauna throughout the world in its diversity, is the joint goal that has been set by 190 states of the international community in the Biodiversity Convention.

 The diversity of species in nature also concerns us.
-Though we think our able, we know: it is also no longer an intact world.
+Though we think our Bavarian homeland with its abundance of contrasts is beautiful and loveable, we know: it is also no longer an intact world.